-GR.1.5c.2 Nominations
+GR.1.5c.2 - Nominations

-- GR.1.5c.2.1 Solicitation of Candidates.
-At least thirty (30) days before the deadline for submitting a nomination, the Association shall provide general notice of the procedure and deadline for submitting a nomination for the Board.
+GR.1.5c.2.1 - Solicitation of Candidates.
+At least 30 days before the deadline for submitting a nomination, the Association shall provide general notice of the procedure and deadline for submitting a nomination for the Board.
 Any Member who satisfies the qualifications and is not otherwise prohibited from running for the Board may place their name in nomination for the Board by submitting the nomination before the published deadline for receiving nominations.
-In addition, the Board may recruit qualified candidates and/or may appoint a nominating committee to nominate qualified candidates. - GR.1.5c.2.1.1 Regardless of whether a candidacy form was completed, any candidate may still be nominated by himself, herself, or by someone else from the floor of the Annual Meeting.
-All candidates must be Prime or Associate members in good standing as required by the By Laws. - GR.1.5c.2.1.2 The candidacy form may include the opportunity for each candidate to submit a one page (8 % x 11) written statement with a 2 x 3 picture in the upper left-hand corner.
-Candidate statements received on a timely basis will be included with the Association's newspaper publication of candidate information.
-(The statements may also be posted on the common area bulletin boards and on the Association's web site.)
-The Association will not edit or redact these statements but may include a statement specifying that the candidate is responsible for that content.
+In addition, the Board may recruit qualified candidates and/or may appoint a nominating committee to nominate qualified candidates.
+Notwithstanding the foregoing, if Election by Acclamation is used, the Association must follow the procedures in Section GR1.5d ("Election by Acclamation"), below.